gitgitgadget/gitgitgadget/res/WELCOME.md

 If you want to see what email(s) would be sent for a `/submit` request, add a PR comment `/preview` to have the email(s) sent to you.
 You must have a public GitHub email address for this.

 After you submit, GitGitGadget will respond with another comment that contains the link to the cover letter mail in the Git mailing list archive.
-Please make sure to monitor the discussion in that thread and to address comments and suggestions.
+Please make sure to monitor the discussion in that thread and to address comments and suggestions (while the comments and suggestions will be mirrored into the PR by GitGitGadget, you will still want to [reply via mail](https://github.com/gitgitgadget/gitgitgadget/wiki/ReplyToThis)).

 If you do not want to subscribe to the Git mailing list just to be able to respond to a mail, you can download the mbox from the [Git mailing list archive](https://lore.kernel.org/git) (click the `(raw)` link), then import it into your mail program.
 If you use GMail, you can do this via: